Voice of Indonesia: History

-When Indonesia declared its independence on August 17, 1945, the new nation required an effective means to announce this to both its people and the international community.
+When Indonesia declared its independence on 17 August 1945, the new nation required an effective means to announce this to both its people and the international community.
 At 7:00 p.m. on the same day, M. Jusuf Ronodipuro, founder of Radio Republik Indonesia (RRI), read the proclamation of independence on Hoso Kyoku, the Japanese occupation radio station.
 He was supported by Dr. Abdulrahman Saleh, who had a strong interest in radio broadcasting.
-Together, they established the Voice of Free Indonesia, with its first transmission occurring on August 23, 1945, from the Faculty of Medicine at what is now the University of Indonesia in Jakarta.
-The first Indonesian president, Sukarno, delivered a speech on this radio service on August 25, followed by Vice President Mohammad Hatta on August 29.
+Together, they established the Voice of Free Indonesia, with its first transmission occurring on 23 August 1945, from the Faculty of Medicine at what is now the University of Indonesia in Jakarta.
+The first Indonesian president, Sukarno, delivered a speech on this radio service on 25 August, followed by Vice President Mohammad Hatta on 29 August.
 At that time, radio broadcasting was the most powerful medium to reach audiences worldwide.
 To support this mission, the newly formed Republic of Indonesia took over the former Dutch radio station in Yogyakarta.

 The international broadcasting service was initially called Voice of Free Indonesia.
-On September 11, 1945, it was renamed Radio Republik Indonesia (RRI), which became the parent organization of Voice of Indonesia.
+On 11 September 1945, it was renamed Radio Republik Indonesia (RRI), which became the parent organisation of Voice of Indonesia.
 During the Indonesian National Revolution, a Scottish-American woman named K'tut Tantri, who sympathized with the Indonesian republicans, made several English-language broadcasts on the Voice of Free Indonesia.
 Targeted at Western audiences, she gained the nickname "Surabaya Sue" for her support of the Indonesian nationalists.
 In the early years of Indonesian independence, radio broadcasting played a key role in communicating the new nation's message to overseas audiences, aiding international recognition of Indonesia's sovereignty.
 Additionally, Voice of Free Indonesia was also the name of an Indonesian Republican magazine marketed to Western correspondents.
 In 1950, the service was renamed Voice of Indonesia.

+In 1964, RRI built the RRI Cimanggis transmitter complex, now located in Sukmajaya, Depok, West Java, just south of Jakarta.
+The complex, which was inaugurated in 1969, included six 125 kW transmitters intended for overseas broadcasts.
+However, in 2017, most of its land was transferred to the Ministry of Religious Affairs to be used as the Indonesian International Islamic University campus.
+This was said to have had an impact on the transmitter assets there.